den-materials/wordpress-lab/README.md

 # Wordpress Lab

-Now that we've learned a little bit about Wordpress, we're going to make a website for **INSERT PERSON HERE**!
+Now that we've learned a little bit about Wordpress, we're going to make a website for your lightning talk!

-Everyone needs a website - even if they don't know it yet!
-Your job is to find someone who needs a site, and make them a working rough draft.
-You'll need to collect information on what they want, and deliver a working prototype that they can review!

-If you can't find a person who wants a website, you can make a fictional website for a pretend client.

-To get started:
-1. Study the requests of your new client - make a list or scope doc.
-Anything format works - just make sure you've gathered all neccssary materials!
-2. Find a theme that you think will fit the bill, or hack at the one pre-installed by Wordpress.
-3. Set up as much of the site as you can in the time you have.
-Keep in mind that Wordpress was designed so that non-technical people can update their websites - so, you should stay away from hardcoded pages, or large chuncks of HTML in the admin section.
-Work **with** Wordpress to maintain non-techinical usability.
+What better way to present your research work than with a research project of its own--one into the basic features of Wordpress?

+You will need to use this Wordpress site as a major component of your lightning talk visual aids.

+You will need three of the following pieces to bring your Wordpress presentation piece to life:

+1. At least two "pages", i.e. fully separate single HTML pages
+2. An image gallery with at least 3 images
+3. A plugin
+4. At least two "posts", i.e. modular pieces of HTML
+5. Add or customize a header and footer for your theme
-4. Host your wordpress instance on [Heroku](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku) or your own hosting account so that your client can see it.
+6. Host your wordpress instance on [Heroku](https://ksylvest.com/posts/2014-05-02/deploying-wordpress-to-heroku) or your own hosting account so that your client can see it.
 I suggest using [Duplicator](https://wordpress.org/plugins/duplicator/) to easily move your WP instance from one host to another.

 ## Assignment

+There are two options here: **hard mode** and **easy mode**.

+### Hard Mode

+Use the setup steps from the last lesson to create a local Wordpress site.
+Then complete step 6 above to deploy your site.

+### Easy Mode

+Go to http://www.wordpress.com.
+Set up a new account, and create your first site.
+You will see a lot of similar options from the last class, but not all of them.

+### Wrapping Up

-Submit a link to your live WP instance.
+Whether you follow the easy mode or hard mode path, submit a link to your live WP instance to #wdi6 after you finish your Lightning Talk.

-You are not expected to deliver a fully-functional finished product - all I want is **a live Wordpress instance that has enough of your client's requests that you can demo it to them**.
+Your instructional team will gather all these links into a repo, and share with the class.

+Don't worry too much about perfecting your Wordpress site.
+All we want to see is the work you put into your Lightning Talk in a convenient format.
+The talk itself, and the project you build, are the more important parts.

 ## Resources